LLNL/Silo/docs/Chapter2-Section9.md

 #### Description:

-Returns a DBfile object as a Python object.
+Returns a `DBfile` object as a Python object

 ### `Silo.Create()` - Create a new silo file (See DBCreate)